Burke-Lauenroth-Lab/workflow_guidelines/README.md

 rSOILWAT2 is a R package with a set of functions whose primary purposes are to translate information from R to C and to execute a SOILWAT2 simulation with this information.
 Data about a site is first formatted into a S4 object and then translated to C classes. rSFSW2 relies on rSOILWAT2 functionality to pass information, site by site, to SOILWAT2.
 Additionally, rSOILWAT2 avoids disk operations and most things happen in memory, reducing run time.

 rSFSW2 is designed to gather user's options and information about sites.
-All site-specific inputs and treatments in a project are read in at once via a series of _.csvs_.
+All site-specific inputs and treatments in a project are read in at once via a series of _.csv_ files.
 The information within these .csvs is then parsed up on a site by-site basis, processed, and then sent to SOILWAT2 via the functions in rSOILWAT2.
 Outputs from the SOILWAT2 model are then sent back to rSFSW2 via rSOILWAT2 and either saved for each site, and/or aggregated and stored in a SQLite output database.

 ![Soilwat Architecture](arch.png)